rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 from time to time.
 Over the years, the IIT council has become a proxy power center for the ministry of education to control IIT administrators (directors) instead of performing an advisory role.

-Since the IIT system is modeled after MIT, the procedure followed for the appointment of the MIT president should have significantly influenced the appointment of IIT Directors.
+Since the IIT system is modeled after MIT, the procedure followed for the appointment of the MIT president may have significantly influenced the appointment of IIT Directors.
 A brief outline of the procedure for selecting MIT's President is as follows.

-An 18-member faculty advisory committee along with MIT corporation committee on the selection of presidency interviews the faculty members in every department of MIT.
-It ascertains their views of the issues, the challenges, and the opportunities facing a new president.
-By extension, it helps define the skills and the experience that a new president should have to become successful.
+An 18-member faculty advisory committee along with MIT corporation committee for the selection of presidency interviews the faculty members in every department of MIT.
+It ascertains their views of the issues, the challenges which a new President may fact, and the available opportunities for the person.
+The exercise helps to define the skills and the experience that a new president should possess to become successful.

 Let us also look at the selection process of the Vice-Chancellor of Cambridge and Oxford.
 Cambridge University has a governing board called the council.
-The council consists of 19 elected members from the following classes.
+The council consists of nineteen elected members from the following constituencies.

 1. Four heads of the colleges
 2. Four Professors or Readers